Our Mission: The Mill Valley StreamKeepers is a community action group working to restore and protect Mill Valley’s Watersheds.

 Please consider participating in our far-reaching goals.
 The Mill Valley StreamKeepers welcomes all interested citizens to our organization, to join in monthly meetings, public issues committees, research, grant writing, public outreach, creek monitoring and other foreground and background activities that will help us ensure a healthy Mill Valley environment.
 If you would like to help or find out additional information before making your decision, please contact us.

-Our regular board meetings are held on the second Saturday of each month from 10am to noon in the Community Room of the Sewerage Agency of Southern Marin (SASM), 450 Sycamore Avenue, Mill Valley.
+Regular board meetings are held every other month on the second Monday of the month at 5pm in the Community Room of the Sewerage Agency of Southern Marin (SASM), 450 Sycamore Avenue, Mill Valley.
 The public is welcome to attend and to bring comments and concerns to the meeting.
 While a good portion of what we do requires our time and effort, financial needs exist too.
 Contributions for ongoing costs for our post office box, phone service, newsletters and materials, as well as our watershed planning projects, are appreciated by our 100% volunteer organization.
 Contributions are used solely for the organization’s advocacy and public education uses.
 To contribute, please send checks to:

 Mill Valley StreamKeepers